-The five anti-avoidance rules which the Directive includes are: Controlled foreign company (CFC) rule, Exit taxation, Interest limitation, Hybrid Mismatch rule and General anti-abuse rule (GAAR).29 The initiated version of the Directive included sixth main measure, which nevertheless was left away from the final version of the Directive.30 The planned Switchover rule concerned an Anti-avoidance measure where the companies would have been obliged to tell the EU tax authority that it had received a dividend and whether or not it had paid tax on it elsewhere.31 The proposed Switchover rule was seen as the most controversial part of the Directive.32 It has been stated that the rule would have gone clearly beyond BEPS proposals and its impacts would have been hard to predict.
-In addition, the switch-over clause was criticised because it would have given EU right to impose corporate tax rates.33 Thus, in this respect there can be noticed the effects of the compromised decision of the contents of the Directive.
+The five anti-avoidance rules which the Directive includes are: Controlled foreign company (CFC) rule, Exit taxation, Interest limitation, Hybrid Mismatch rule and General anti-abuse rule (GAAR).
+The initiated version of the Directive included sixth main measure, which nevertheless was left away from the final version of the Directive.
+The planned Switchover rule concerned an Anti-avoidance measure where the companies would have been obliged to tell the EU tax authority that it had received a dividend and whether or not it had paid tax on it elsewhere.
+The proposed Switchover rule was seen as the most controversial part of the Directive.
+It has been stated that the rule would have gone clearly beyond BEPS proposals and its impacts would have given EU right to impose corporate tax rates.
+Thus, in this respect there can be noticed the effects of the compromised decision of the contents of the Directive.